 The Clinical Lectureship will provide the trainee with the opportunity to complete his/her clinical training in conjunction with postdoctoral research career development or higher educational training.
 At the end of this phase, the trainee will have completed his/her clinical training leading to the attainment of a CCT.

-Cambridge is one of few centres to be awarded 2 Clinical Fellowships.
-It is expected that each fellow will remain in post for between 2 and 3 years during which time we will achieve the primary objective of providing a grounding in clinical practice and research.
+Cambridge is one of few centres to be awarded 1 Clinical Fellowship.
+It is expected that the academic fellow will remain in post for 3 years during which time we will achieve the primary objective of providing a grounding in clinical practice and research.
 The fellow will be sufficiently well equipped to think medically and scientifically to gain competitive grant funding.

 Basic, clinical and translational oncology research is expanding in Cambridge.
 Over the last 8 years £70 million of capital have been invested in new research buildings.
 This investment includes the Cancer Research UK Cambridge Research Institute.
 Approximately £150 million is already committed to support cancer research in Cambridge over the next 5 years.
 Even before these new investments, the Department of Oncology attracted £7 million of peer-reviewed grant funding annually.
 Clinical cancer research is well-established with Cambridge designated in the first tranche of cancer research networks (WACRN) and NTRAC centres as well as being an Experimental Medicine Centre.
 Cambridge enters over 700 patients into a broad range of oncology trials annually and follows up over 1500 patients in clinical trials.